Tuesday, December 23, 2008

 Speaking of Fasion Penis -

-Secret Window?
+Remember when everyone used to be obsessed with Johnny Depp, before he got kind of old and reclusive and started dressing exclusively like his character in Secret Window?
 Well, I haven't forgotten him.
 And if we're going to start talking about internet crushes, it's time to break out some of those dreamydreamydreamy pictures of Johnny, the heartthrob of my teenage years.

 Sunday, November 2, 2008